Al-Khalid tank: Protection

 Al-Khalid has modular composite armour and explosive reactive armour, high hardened steel plates over rolled homogeneous layers.
 The composite armour includes classified elements and NERA inserts.
 The vehicle also has overpressure nuclear-biological-chemical defense system, an effective thermal smoke generator, internal fire extinguisher and explosion-suppression system.
 The infrared signature of the tank is reduced by infrared reflective paint.
-The Al-Khalid's armour is publicly stated to be around 660mm vs HEAT and 550mm vs APFSDS without ERA on the Turret and the Glacis is Estimated to be aroumd 450-470mm without ERA.
-The Al-Khalid-1 later inducted into the Pakistan Army is improved further from the Al-Khalid 1 unveiled earlier anand is equipped with newly developed indigenous explosive reactive armor AORAK Mk.2, which is not only lightweight, but also more resistant to APFSDS, HEAT and HE-FS rounds.
-ERA is developed by Global Industrial Defence Solutions (GIDS) Corporation. l-Khalid is also equipped with an active protection system known as VARTA.
+The Al-Khalid's armour is publicly stated to be around 660mm vs HEAT and 550mm vs APFSDS without ERA on the Turret and the Glacis is Estimated to be around 450-470mm without ERA.
+The Al-Khalid-1 later inducted into the Pakistan Army is improved further from the Al-Khalid 1 unveiled earlier and is equipped with newly developed indigenous explosive reactive armor AORAK Mk.2, which is not only lightweight, but also more resistant to APFSDS, HEAT and HE-FS rounds.
+ERA is developed by Global Industrial Defence Solutions (GIDS).
+Al-Khalid is also equipped with an active protection system known as VARTA.
 HIT is working on an indigenous APS system for future batches, especially for Al-Khalid 2.

 An advanced laser detection system from ATCOP has been added.
 The LTS 1 consists of a mast-mounted sensor and operator's control box, which includes a display showing threats 360 degrees around the tank.
 It can detect laser rangefinders and laser target designators and responds automatically by triggering acoustic alarms, smoke generators and other countermeasure systems.
-LTS 1 can detect laser devices operating in the 0.8 to 1.06 µm waveband, has a 360° field of view in azimuth (resolution of 15°) and a field of view in elevation of -15° to +90°.
+LTS 1 can detect laser devices operating in the 0.8 to 1.06 μm waveband, has a 360° field of view in azimuth (resolution of 15°) and a field of view in elevation of -15° to +90°.

 The Laser Threat Sensor LTS786P is an early warning device which gives audio and visual alarms of threat by sensing a laser beam aimed at it from any direction.
 The exact location of the threat (incoming beam) is indicated by nine LEDs, covering all directions above the horizon.
 It has the capability to differentiate between a Laser Range Finder, Laser Target Designator or a Laser Target Tracker Signal.
 Provision of sensor output signal, interfacing for appropriate countermeasures, is also available.
 It can be used on stationary or moving objects of any size or shape.
 The maximum operating range is 10 km.